5 Ways Intelligent Automation Can Assist Telecom with 5G

-Intelligent automation is defined as RPA with built-in cognitive capabilities, such as machine learning and Artificial Intelligence (AI).
-RPA by itself – bots – perform repetitive functions to find, capture, enter, and move data from one source to another, such as from a website into an application.
-Software bots are also capable of logging into systems and are ideal for moving data from a legacy system to a newer one, for instance.
+Intelligent automation is defined as RPA with built-in cognitive capabilities, such as machine learning and artificial intelligence (AI).
+RPA by itself — software bots — performs repetitive functions to find, capture, enter, and move data from one source to another, such as from a website into an application.
+Software bots are also capable of logging in to systems and are ideal for moving data from a legacy system to a newer one, for instance.

-The intelligent side of automation is important when the data is not so neatly structured, such as in processing customer P.O. information that takes different forms or leads coming from different regions in sales.
-These smart bots will find the data and put it in a useable, actionable format.
+The intelligent side of automation is important when the data is not so neatly structured, such as in processing customer purchase order information that takes different forms or leads coming from different regions in sales.
+These smart bots will find the data and put it in a usable, actionable format.

 5G delivers control of data

 The promise of 5G brings with it a tsunami of data that will strain today’s business processes.
-But, using intelligent automation to digitally transform robotic processes will allow telecom companies to save personal interaction for the more complex challenges that require a human’s empathy, creativity, or judgement.
-In other words, the jobs that can’t be automated.
+But, using intelligent automation to digitally transform robotic processes will allow telecom companies to save personal interactions for the more complex challenges that require human empathy, creativity, or judgment — in other words, the jobs that can’t be automated.

-Based on our work with telecom customers, our top 5 ways intelligent automation benefits telecom companies delivering 5G services include:
+Based on our work with telecom customers, the top five ways intelligent automation benefits telecom companies delivering 5G services are:

 - Internet for connected homes